labex-labs/labex-cheatsheets/docs/cheatsheets/ru/html.md

   <BaseQuizOption value="D">Sets a default value</BaseQuizOption>

   <BaseQuizAnswer>
-    The `required` attribute makes an input field mandatory.
+    The <code>required</code> attribute makes an input field mandatory.
 If the field is empty when the form is submitted, the browser will prevent submission and show a validation message.
   </BaseQuizAnswer>
 </BaseQuiz>